isabella232/journeys.en/help/using/usecase/building-the-journey.md

     ![](../assets/journeyuc2_28.png)

-1. Add an **End** activity.
+1. Add an **[!UICONTROL End]** activity.

-Click on the **Test** toggle and test your journey.
+Click on the **[!UICONTROL Test]** toggle and test your journey.
 If there is any error, deactivate the test mode, modify your journey and test it again.
 For more information on the test mode, refer to [](../building-journeys/testing-the-journey.md).

 ![](../assets/journeyuc2_32bis.png)